Gulf Yachting Association, Inc.

 B. Duties.
 The Committee shall promote participation in USSA Championships except for Offshore Champion-ships, be thoroughly familiar with the rules published by the USSA governing its championships, recommend to the Schedule Committee the dates and host clubs for USSA Championship events hosted by General members, work closely with said clubs to ensure a properly run event and assist those competitors sailing in events above the GYA level.
 The Technical Advisor shall assist in the drafting of documents as needed, such as the Notice of Race and Sailing Instructions.

 Section 15: Youth Committee

-- Terms.
-The term of office for the chairman shall be one year or until a successor is appointed.
-The term of office for the remaining members shall be two years or until their successors are appointed and shall be staggered to provide for the expiration of four terms, no two from the same state, each year.
+B. The term of office for the chair shall be one year or until a successor is appointed.
+The term of office for the remaining members shall be two years or until their successors are appointed.

 Section 16: Special Committees.

 Special Committees may be appointed as necessary by the Board of Directors, or by the Commodore with the approval of the Executive Committee.